awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use-multirecord-scan.md

     }
 ```

 The following snippet example uses the version of the `PagePublisher.subscribe` method that accepts a `Consumer` after comment line 6\.
 The Java lambda parameter consumes pages, which further process each item\.
-In this example, each page is process and the items on each page are sorted and then logged\.
+In this example, each page is processed and the items on each page are sorted and then logged\.

 ```
         // 6.
 Use a Consumer to work through each page.